Evechinus chloroticus

-Kina (Evechinus chloroticus) is a sea urchin endemic to New Zealand.
+Evechinus chloroticus, or kina, is a sea urchin endemic to New Zealand.
 This echinoderm belongs to the family Echinometridae and it can reach a maximum diameter of 16–17 cm.

+Kina populations throughout New Zealand have dramatically grown due to the effects of overfishing and climate change, resulting in over-grazing that significantly damages kelp forest ecosystems.
+Kina are now being actively removed from many ecosystems for marine conservation efforts.

 Kina have been a traditional component of Māori diet since pre-European times and has been fished commercially since 1986 in small quantities under the quota management system in restricted areas along the coast of New Zealand.
-Attempts to export E. chloroticus to Asian markets have been unsuccessful, so it may not be an economically attractive species for aquaculture development (James 2010).
+Attempts to export E. chloroticus to Asian markets have been unsuccessful, so it may not be an economically attractive species for aquaculture development.

 Evechinus chloroticus is distributed throughout New Zealand and in some northern and southern offshore islands.
+It is the most common sea urchin species in New Zealand.

+Description

+Evechinus chloroticus is oval in shape, covered by a large number of spines, which are used as protection.
+In between the spines are a number of tube feet, which help kina to propel themselves along the seafloor.

 Habitat

 This sea urchin is found all around New Zealand in shallow waters and up to 12–14 metres deep, although there are also intertidal populations in the north of both the North and South Islands.

 Evechinus chloroticus prefers areas with moderate wave action.
 In the north of New Zealand it is found mostly on rocky seafloor areas but also in areas of sandy seafloor.
 In the South Island it is also found in abundant densities throughout the fiords.

 Individuals smaller than 1 cm of diameter are found attached under both intertidal and subtidal rocks, whereas individuals between 1–4 cm are found in intertidal and subtidal areas under the rocks, or within small depressions in rocks.
 After the sea urchins reach 4 cm they migrate to open areas.